JeremyGillard/fluent-backend/README.md

 ## Additional Informations

 This project will use [Convetional commits](https://www.conventionalcommits.org/en/v1.0.0/) for its commit messages.
+Inspired by [Justin's Video](https://www.youtube.com/watch?v=OJqUWvmf4gg), I would like to find a dotnet tool to make automatic change logs.